mkaz/working-with-go/readme.md

 This repository was previously just a set of Go programs showing each of the examples, I found myself referencing it often, but as Go programs it was difficult to read the comments, examples, and not as easy to navigate.

-In April 2019, I switched it over to a static site published to https://mkaz.github.io/working-with-go
+In April 2019, I switched it over to my site at: https://mkaz.blog/working-with-go

 I saved the previous repository under the [classic branch](https://github.com/mkaz/working-with-go/tree/classic) so you can still browse.

 ## Contribute

-The site is generated using my [Hastie static site generator](https://github.com/mkaz/hastie), written in Go of course.
-The posts are stored in `_posts` directory, and the template in the `_layouts` directory.
-The generated site is published using Github Pages from the `/docs` directory.
+The site is generated from markdown to WordPress using my [wpsync tool](https://github.com/mkaz/wpsync), written in Go of course.

 Working with Go was started by Marcus Kazmierczak.
 Any additions, corrections, suggestions or any contributions are appreciated.
 You can submit a pull request or an issue for a bug or fix.

 Thanks to <a href="https://github.com/mkaz/working-with-go/graphs/contributors">all the contributors</a>!

 ## Resources